 Anaesthetics are drugs used during medical procedures to put people to sleep, cause a loss of sensation and/or relieve pain.
 There are several types of anaesthesia that anaesthetics can be used in, and these may be used in combination for some procedures.

 Anaesthetists are responsible for administering and managing the anaesthetics during the procedure – including monitoring critical bodily functions.
-They are also consulted beforehand to ensure that correct approach is taken based on the procedure and medical condition/history of the patient.
+They are also consulted beforehand to ensure that the correct approach is taken based on the procedure and medical condition/history of the patient.

 Mistakes and errors when using anaesthetics

 This is a specialised area of medicine and requires skilled medical professionals to ensure that anaesthesia is carried out and managed safely.
 However, there are risks and these can have significant consequences.

 Some of the errors in anaesthesia include:

 - Not assessing the patient thoroughly before an operation, leading to either incorrect doses or inappropriate drugs being used.

 - Causing damage while injecting the drug, leading to pain, nerve damage or paralysis